Sign up to learn more

-- If you had a meningococcal vaccine in the past, you might need additional vaccination before starting ULTOMIRIS.
-Your doctor will decide if you need additional meningococcal vaccination.
+- If you had a meningococcal vaccine in the past, you might need additional vaccination.
+Your doctor will decide if you need additional vaccination.

 Your doctor will give you a Patient Safety Card about the risk of meningococcal infection.
 Carry it with you at all times during treatment and for 8 months after your last ULTOMIRIS dose.
-Your risk of meningococcal infection may continue for several months after your last dose of ULTOMIRIS.
-It is important to show this card to any doctor or nurse who treats you.
-This will help them diagnose and treat you quickly.
+It is important to show this card to any doctor or nurse to help them diagnose and treat you quickly.

 Who should not receive ULTOMIRIS?